chronicleprotocol/medianite/README.md

 The above command will output a contract address for the deployed median, e.g. `0x87D89A7b758dE3a1bc37E2144c30CE74D203Da22`.
 You'll need to set (or pass) this to `test.sh`.

-Final step: you need to lift your test oracle acocunts.
-These will be pulled from the locally generated `.testing_keystore` folder.
+Final step, do some contract initialization, like `lift()`ing accounts.
+The accounts will be pulled from the locally generated `.testing_keystore` folder.

 ```
-MEDIAN=0x87D89A7b758dE3a1bc37E2144c30CE74D203Da22 PAIR=ETHUSD ./test.sh lift-accounts
+MEDIAN=0x87D89A7b758dE3a1bc37E2144c30CE74D203Da22 SET_BAR=15 PAIR=ETHUSD ./test.sh lift-accounts
 ```

-Now you're ready to run the test:
+Do the test.

 ```
 MEDIAN=0x87D89A7b758dE3a1bc37E2144c30CE74D203Da22 PAIR=ETHUSD ./test.sh